stackblitz/docs/docs/platform/api/http-post.md

 ---
-title: POST API
+title: HTTP POST
 description: Create new projects by POSTing the desired project data from a form.
 This method is useful when you don't or can't use our JavaScript SDK.
 og_image: post-api.png
 ---

-# Creating a project with a POST request
+# Creating a project with a HTTP POST request

-Create new projects by POSTing the desired project data from a form.
-This method is useful when you don't or can't use our JavaScript SDK.
+Create new projects by sending a HTTP POST request with the desired project data.
+This method is useful when you want a simple way to generate StackBlitz projects without using our official JavaScript SDK.

 This page will guide you through the setup.
 You can also take a look at [the demo project](#demo) at the end.